-The Mendota Juvenile Treatment Center (MJTC) is a secure correctional facility located on the grounds of the Mendota Mental Health Institute in Madison, Wisconsin.
-MJTC staff serve the mental health needs of male adolescents transferred from Division of Juvenile Corrections institutions.
-Youth move to and from MJTC based on assessment of their mental health and security needs.
+Patients move to and from MJTC based on assessment of their mental health and security needs.
 A youth's motivation for positive change is also part of that assessment.
-Parents or guardians receive program and treatment review reports during a youth's stay on MJTC.
-MJTC is administered by the Department of Health Services (DHS) / Division of Mental Health and Substance Abuse Services (DMHSAS).
-Gregory Van Rybroek, the Director of Mendota Mental Health Institute, is the Superintendent of MJTC.
+Parents or guardians receive program and treatment review reports during their youth's stay on MJTC.

 Anyone visiting residents at MJTC must be on the approved visitor list.
 An MJTC social worker must be contacted ahead of time for visitors to be added to the visitor list.
 Visits will not be allowed until the completion of a background check that may take several days.

-Approved visitors must schedule 24 hours before visiting MJTC.
-This can be done by calling (608) 301-1215 between the hours of 12:00 p.m. and 4:30 p.m., Monday through Friday.
-Persons who wish to visit must provide the following information:
+Approved visitors must schedule their visit 24 hours before visiting MJTC.
+This can be done by calling 608-301-1215 between the hours of 12:00 p.m. and 4:30 p.m.
+Monday through Friday.
+Provide the following information:

 - The date of the visit

 - The time the visit is to occur

 - The names of persons who will be visiting

 Visiting hours are: